muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 ```
     token sp
     {
+        [<whitespace_char> | <quoted_sp_comment_str>]+
+    }

+    token whitespace_char
+    {
+        <[ \t \n \r \x[20] ]>
+    }

+    token quoted_sp_comment_str
+    {
         '`' ~ '`' <[ \x[0]..\x[FF] ] - [`]>*
     }
 ```

-A `<sp>` represents *dividing space* that may be used to embed extra octet sequences in MUON parsing units that are expendable and don't change its meaning, such as for use as padding or limited formatting or comments.
+A `<sp>` represents *dividing space* that may be used to visually format MUON for readability (with line breaks and line indentation), such as that makes sense in a binary format, or to pad it, or to embed extra octet sequences such as ASCII comments, without changing its meaning.

+A special feature of MUON is that any unrestrained-length literal or identifier may be split into multiple segments separated by dividing space.
+This segmenting ability is provided to support code that contains very long numeric or stringy literals while still being well formatted (no extra long lines).

 # CRITICAL ALGEBRAIC DATA TYPE POSSREPS